Philip Earle

 Philip Earle is a Canadian politician from the Liberal Party of Canada.
 He was elected Member of Parliament for Labrador in the 2025 Canadian federal election and was the first member of the 45th Parliament declared elected.

 Biography

 Earle is a local businessman.
 He has worked as an airline executive.
-Earle grew up in L'Anse au Loup.
+Earle was born in St. Anthony and grew up in L'Anse au Loup/ Forteau.
 He was appointed to the Premier’s Economic Recovery Team and served as a Commissioner at the Independent Appointments Commission.

+At the time of the 2025 Canadian federal election, he lived in Happy Valley-Goose Bay.